 525 Little Keowee Boulevard West Union, SC 29696

 This 4+ bdr., 4 1/2 bath new build home is magnificent.
-Will Have all the bells and whistles.
+Has all the bells and whistles.
+Nothing but the best!!!
 Perfect size, perfect floor plan, perfect location, with Absolutely Breath Taking Panoramic Views from every room in the house., Fabulous Large covered deep water Dock with wide side; Perfect to swim from!
 There will also be a golf cart path to the fire pit area and dock.
 A definite must see.!!
-A Conservative completion date of August 1st.
-There may still be time to pick colors.
+Home just completed.
 Make an appointment to see today.
 It doesn't get better than this!!!
+SEE VIRTUAL TOUR ON LISTING!!

 Community - Walhalla